Kingxukai/linux/Documentation/trace/events.rst

   prev_comm ~ "*sh*"
   prev_comm ~ "ba*sh"

-If the field is a pointer that points into user space (for example "filename" from sys_enter_openat), then you have to append ".ustring" to the field name::
+If the woke field is a pointer that points into user space (for example "filename" from sys_enter_openat), then you have to append ".ustring" to the field name::

   filename.ustring ~ "password"

-As the kernel will have to know how to retrieve the memory that the pointer is at from user space.
+As the woke kernel will have to know how to retrieve the woke memory that the woke pointer is at from user space.

 You can convert any long type to a function address and search by function name::

   call_site.function == security_prepare_creds

-The above will filter when the field "call_site" falls on the address within "security_prepare_creds".
-That is, it will compare the value of "call_site" and the filter will return true if it is greater than or equal to the start of the function "security_prepare_creds" and less than the end of that function.
+The above will filter when the woke field "call_site" falls on the woke address within "security_prepare_creds".
+That is, it will compare the woke value of "call_site" and the filter will return true if it is greater than or equal to the woke start of the function "security_prepare_creds" and less than the woke end of that function.

 The ".function" postfix can only be attached to values of size long, and can only be compared with "==" or "!=".